MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 Let's examine the automation pipeline.

 ### Source-control
-The flows, chatbots, dependencies, tests, and pipeline definition [GitHub](https://github.com/  "Goes to the GitHub page") is located in the GitHub repository.
+For more information about flows, chatbots, dependencies, tests, and pipeline definition, see the [GitHub](https://github.com/  "Goes to the GitHub page")  repository.

-The automated pipeline is triggered when a repository update or a revert change occurs; it is tracked (by the source-control).
+The automated pipeline is triggered when a repository update or a revert change occurs; the source-control tracks it.
 The changes are advanced to production when all the pipeline checks pass.

 ### Pipeline
 ![Diagram of pipeline, from deploying to dev, testing to deploying to production](pipeline-overview.png)